eniolw/Useful-Blockchain-Scripts/README.md

 # What's this?
-These scripts attempt to make web scraping on [SteemSTEM](https://steemit.com/@steemstem) Distilled reports to extract the URLs and titles of every post included in those reports.
+Right now, these scripts attempt to make web scraping on [SteemSTEM](https://steemit.com/@steemstem) Distilled reports to extract the URLs and titles of every post included in those reports.

 # About